 This court has a written set of rules that explains how to file a summary judgment motion and how to respond to your opponent's summary judgment motion.
 This "Procedure Governing Summary Judgment" is attached to this order and you should read it now.
-This will help you to understand how much work will be involved, and understand the parts that give parties trouble, like writing good responses to their opponent's proposed findings of fact.
+This will help you to understand how much work will be involved, and understand the parts that give plaintiffs trouble, like writing good responses to the defendants' proposed findings of fact.

-Because it is very hard for a pro se party to prepare everything needed to respond to a summary judgment motion, the court will give you about 30 calendar days to file every part of your response and to serve it on the opposing attorney.
-The court will send you a notice with a specific deadline for your response but do not wait to get this notice to begin preparing your response.
-Any reply brief by the movant must be filed and served within 10 calendar days of service of the response.
-The court will provide a specific deadline in its briefing notice.
+Because it is very hard for a pro se plaintiff to prepare everything needed to respond to a summary judgment motion, the court will give you 30 calendar days to file every part of your response and to serve it on the defendant's attorney.
+The court will start counting your 30 day response deadline on the day that it receives defendant's motion for summary judgment.
+Any reply must be filed and served not later than 10 calendar days after service of the response.